 Information on the cross-strain comparison of pseudogenes is derived from the liftover of pseudogene annotations from one strain to another and subsequent intersection with that strain’s native annotations.
 This enables pairwise comparisons of pseudogenes between the various mouse strains and the investigation of differences between multiple strains of interest.
 The database provides both liftover annotations and information about intersections between the liftover and native annotations.

 Links between the annotated pseudogenes, their parent genes, and relevant functional and phenotypic information help inform biological relevance.
 In the database, the Ensembl ID associated with each parent gene is linked to the appropriate MGI gene symbol, which serves as a common identifier to connect to the phenotypic information.
 These datasets include information on gene essentiality, Pfam families, GO terms, and transcriptional activity.
-Furthermore, paralogy and homology information provide links between human biology and the well characterized mouse strain collection.
+Furthermore, paralogy and homology information provide links between human biology and the well-characterized mouse strain collection.

 Discussion

 We describe the annotation and comparative analysis of the updated pseudogene complement in the mouse reference genome and the first draft of the pseudogene complements in 18 related strains.
-By combining manual curation and an automatic annotation pipeline we were able to obtain a comprehensive view of the pseudogene content in genomes throughout the mouse lineage.
+By combining manual curation and an automatic annotation pipeline, we were able to obtain a comprehensive view of the pseudogene content in genomes throughout the mouse lineage.
 The overlap between manually curated pseudogene sets and those identified using computational methods is over 80% reflecting the high sensitivity of the computational detection methods.

 A high-level comparison of pseudogene statistics for each of the strains highlights shared properties of pseudogene biogenesis.
-Each of the strains exhibit a consistent ratio of processed to duplicated pseudogenes, which is in line with previous observations in human.
+Each of the strains exhibits a consistent ratio of processed to duplicated pseudogenes, which is in line with previous observations in human.
 The higher proportion of processed pseudogenes is in agreement with earlier findings that retrotransposition is the primary mechanism for pseudogene creation in numerous mammalian species \cite{22951037}.

-Integrating the annotations from the mouse strains we obtained a pan genome pseudogene set composed of over 45,000 unique entries.
+Integrating the annotations from the mouse strains we obtained a pan-genome pseudogene set composed of over 45,000 unique entries.
 This set contains three types of pseudogenes: universally conserved, multi-strain, and strain specific, accounting for 6, 23, and 71% of the elements respectively.
 Comparative analysis of the pseudogenes in the pan-genome set provides a picture of the genome remodeling processes that have occurred in the mouse lineage.
-The lack of conservation of pseudogenes’ chromosomal location between strains hints at multiple large scale genomic rearrangements in the mouse lineage.
-This is especially striking in the case of Mus Pahari as has been recently reported by large scale chromosomal imagining and karyotype analysis \cite{https://doi.org/10.1101/088435}.
+The lack of conservation of pseudogenes' chromosomal location between strains hints at multiple large-scale genomic rearrangements in the mouse lineage.
+This is especially striking in the case of Mus Pahari as has been recently reported by large-scale chromosomal imagining and karyotype analysis \cite{https://doi.org/10.1101/088435}.

 Examination of the pseudogene complement reveals retrotransposon activity, how it contributed to pseudogene creation, and how it shaped the genomic environment of each strain over time.
 Sequence analysis reveals that while the majority of human pseudogenes have been obtained relatively recently through a single burst of retrotransposition \cite{22951037}, the mouse lineage shows a sustained renewal of the pseudogene pool through continuous transposable element activity.
 Looking closely at the sequence context of the processed pseudogenes indicates that the various retrotransposons exhibit differential contributions to the pseudogene set over time.